ernestomr87/backend-challenges-to-do/challenges/beginner/api-hello-world.md

 ### Step-by-Step Guide

-1. **Objective**: Your task is to develop a RESTful API that, when accessed via a specific endpoint, returns the message "Hello, World!".
+1. **Objective**: Your task is to develop a REST API that, when accessed via a specific endpoint, returns the message "Hello, World!".

 2. **Environment Setup**: Choose your preferred programming language (e.g., JavaScript, Python, Java, C#) and set up the necessary environment.